couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-admin/xdcr.markdown

 destination cluster.
 For example, if Cluster A (source) has data encryption enabled to Cluster B (destination), then Cluster A (source) cannot also have non-encryption (data encryption is *not* enabled) to Cluster B (destination).
 </p></div>

+For encrypted XDCR, the supported SSL/TLS-versions are SSL-3.0 and TLS-1.0.
+By default, XDCR uses the rc4-128 cipher suite, however, aes128 is used if rc4-128 isn't available.
+XDCR can be forced to only use rc4-128 by setting the COUCHBASE_WANT_ARCFOUR environmental variable.
+OpenSSL is not used for the TLS/SSL handshake logic.
+Instead, the TLS/SSL logic is implemented in Erlang (see [Heartbeat Bug and Couchbase Server blog](http://blog.couchbase.com/heartbleed-bug-and-couchbase-server).
+If specific ciphers/protocol/certificates are required, an alternative option is to connect to the clusters over an encrypted VPN connection.

 For more information about enabling XDCR data encryption, see [Managing XDCR data encryption](#cb-admin-tasks-xdcr-encrypt).